Physical Therapy, DPT

 Students may be dismissed from the Physical Therapy program for failure to maintain professional integrity standards, which may include, but are not limited to:

-3. Failure to complete their undergraduate degree by the end of the spring term of year 5.
+- Failure to complete their undergraduate degree by the end of the spring term of the second year in the professional program.

-1. Conduct that constitutes harassment, threats or abuse of, or discrimination against peers, faculty, patients or others.
+- Conduct that constitutes harassment, threats, or abuse of, or discrimination against peers, faculty, patients, or others.

-5. Failure to comply with the Physical Therapy Act for the state in which an internship experience is located.
+- Failure to comply with the Physical Therapy Act for the state in which a clinical experience is located.

 Academic Dismissal - Academic Misconduct